 The final note fades to a whisper, and a quick movement of her fingers clips it silent.

-Choirs that took the stage before us plodded through “The Streets of Laredo”, and ploughed through “I’s the B’y That Builds the Boat”, and while they sang we sat smiling, smug in the knowledge that our choir would knock the judges from their chairs.
+Choirs that took the stage before and plodded through “The Streets of Laredo” and ploughed through “I’s the B’y That Builds the Boat”, and while they sang, we sat smiling, smug in the knowledge that our choir would knock the judges from their chairs.

 * * *